Kentucky judge extends block of state's abortion ban

 The injunction issued in Louisville allows the state’s only two clinics to continue providing abortions while the case is litigated.

-Kentucky Attorney General Daniel Cameron, a Republican running for governor, is likely to take the case next to the state appeals court.
-Cameron has said Perry’s order has no basis in the state constitution.
+Kentucky Attorney General Daniel Cameron, a Republican running for governor, said he was disappointed by the ruling and will appeal it to the state appeals court.

+“The judge’s suggestion that Kentucky’s constitution contains a right to abortion is not grounded in the text and history of our state’s governing document,” Cameron said in a prepared statement.
+“We will continue our steadfast defense of these bipartisan laws that represent the Commonwealth’s commitment to the lives of the unborn.”

 Kentucky’s trigger law contains a narrow exception allowing a physician to perform an abortion if necessary to prevent the death or permanent injury of the pregnant woman.
 Gov. Andy Beshear, a Democrat, has denounced that law as “extremist,” noting it lacks exceptions for rape and incest.